mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 1. When the user hits the submit button, the reservation service pre-locks the selected rooms and waits for an event published by finance to signal a successful card authorization.
 When the card is authorized, the reservation service confirms the selected rooms; at this point, finance confirms the authorization, and the process completes.
 2. A second option is to go to finance first.
 Finance authorizes the user's credit card, publishes the authorization event, and reservation marks the selected rooms as booked.
 Finance can now confirm the card's authorization, and the process completes.

 The first consideration is that we never mentioned marketing as an actor in the above choreography.
 It is a crystal-clear signal that marketing is not the logical owner of the business process.
 We're left with finance or reservation.
 Both the presented options are valid, and a final selection probably depends on the business.
 Let's make some more assumptions, though; option two is more straightforward, there are fewer interactions.
 A downside of option two is that it is more fragile in high concurrency scenarios.
 Imagine thousands of people concurrently trying to book hotels in the same city for a big event.
 By the time a card is authorized, there is a high chance a different customer successfully booked the same room, and the process needs to start again to retry.
-Option one is more chatty but comes with a solution, a two-phase transaction approach, to the high concurrent scenarios.
+Option one is more chatty but comes with a solution to the high concurrent scenarios, a two-phase transaction approach.

 The described conversation requires some way for involved services to identify which conversation messages are related to; we call that a correlation identifier.
 Who generates the correlation identifier?
 Suppose the conversation starts from the user interface; A request needs to be decomposed and dispatched to many services.
 In that case, the correlation identifier needs to be generated at the user interface level.
 The logical owner is an excellent candidate to create the mentioned identifier.

-In complex systems, the implications ramifications can be huge; you probably understand why identifying logical ownership is essential.
+In complex systems, the implications ramifications can be significant; you probably understand why identifying logical ownership is essential.

 ## Invariants are evil